HomeLatest NewsEnterprise ITSify Technologies posts ₹26 crore loss in Q3 despite 21% revenue growth

 “Our strategic investments are guided by a forward-looking approach, designed to anticipate evolving market dynamics and drive sustainable growth.
 Our pursuit of responsible and innovative growth will be strengthened through such sustainable practices,” Kumar said.

-A move aligns with the growing need for IT infrastructure as businesses increasingly rely on computing and digital storage solutions.
+A move aligns with the growing need for IT infrastructure as businesses increasingly rely on cloud computing and digital storage solutions.
 Data Center Services contributed 36% to Sify’s overall revenue, followed by Network Services at 41% and Digital Services at 23%.

 Advertisement